Mia Martini: New successes at Sanremo, Neapolitan song hit and Eurovision

 At the end of 1991, Martini collaborated with Roberto Murolo in the duet "Cu' mme", written by Enzo Gragnaniello, which became a hit.

 In 1992, she competed for the fourth time at the Sanremo Music Festival with the song "Gli uomini non cambiano".
 Despite being the favourite for the win by the press, she was awarded second place, behind Luca Barbarossa with the song "Portami a ballare".
 Her new album Lacrime, released after the competition, achieved a gold record, also entering the German charts.
 For the album, Martini collaborated with a young Biagio Antonacci on the song "Il fiume dei profumi", with Mimmo Cavallo for the songs "Dio c'è" and "Il mio Oriente", with Enzo Gragnaniello for the song "Scenne l'argento" and with other songwriters.

-Her second-place finish at Sanremo Festival allowed her to represent Italy again at the Eurovision Song Contest, held in Sweden.
+Her second-place finish at the Sanremo Festival allowed her to represent Italy again at the Eurovision Song Contest, held in Sweden.
 She presented a song titled "Rapsodia", which was included in the homonymous compilation Rapsodia - Il meglio di Mia Martini, with her best-known songs in a remastered version, together with two live tracks recorded during the tour Per aspera ad Astra.
 Also planned was the release of a home video of her tour, which would be published posthumously by her new record label Polygram.

 In April 1992, Martini reconnected with her estranged sister Loredana Bertè after almost ten years of silence; the two women had not spoken to each other since 1983.

 In May 1992, Martini competed at Eurovision with "Rapsodia", placing 4th.
-At first, she appeared in Swedish media press primraily for being "the sister-in-law of Björn Borg", the former Swedish tennis player that Loredana Bertè had married.
-But after the competition she received the praise of the Swedish public, appearing far from the temperament of her sister Loredana.
+At first, she appeared in Swedish media press primarily for being "the sister-in-law of Björn Borg", the former Swedish tennis player that Loredana Bertè had married.
+But after the competition, she received the praise of the Swedish public, appearing far from the temperament of her sister Loredana.

-Loredana had in the meantime severed her relationship with Björn Borg, who she married in 1989, and prepared to return as a singer-songwriter.
-Martini agreed to duet with her with the song "Stiamo come stiamo", at Sanremo Music Festival in 1993.
+Loredana had in the meantime severed her relationship with Björn Borg, whom she married in 1989, and prepared to return as a singer-songwriter.
+Martini agreed to duet with her on the song "Stiamo come stiamo", at Sanremo Music Festival in 1993.
 But the event did not convince the juries, in part due to the tensions between the two sisters during the days of the music festival.